 LOOKING THROUGH newspaper archives, discovered this image of a painting by Isabel, titled ‘Wetherlam from Little Langdale‘.
 Not the best quality, but good enough to get a fair idea of this otherwise untraced work.

 Image: The Guardian, 21 Mar 1925.

-This brings the total number of paintings by Susan for which images are known to thirty-four.
+This brings the total number of paintings by Isabel for which images are known to thirty-four.
 Nineteen portraits and other figurate works (including one attributed), fourteen landscapes and cityscapes, and her study ‘Swans.’